Wikipedia describes the phenomenon of opalescence as follows:

 3. As an operational qualification (OQ) step, read back the cell of distilled water as a standard or sample.
 The reading should be very close to L*=100.0, a*=0.0, b*=1.0, and Haze %=0.0.
 If any of the values are more than ±0.05 unit away from these values, stop and determine what the problem is.

 4. Measure the four EP Liquid Opalescence Standards in the 50-mm transmittance cell and save the measurements.
 You should see the Haze % of the standards increase with the standard number.

 5. Using Microsoft Excel or another spreadsheet/graphing program, determine the optimum correlation between the EP Standard Number (0 for distilled water, then 1, 2, 3, and 4) and the Haze % values for your measurements.

 6. Implement the formula below in one of your software’s custom formula fields in the Color Data Table/Master Color Data view so that EP Opalescence will be automatically calculated and displayed:

 EP Opalescence = m*(Haze %) + b, where m and b are the correlation coefficients determined using Excel or your other spreadsheet program.

-7. Refill the 50-mm transmission cell with a liquid sample and measure it with your instrument.
+7. Refill the 50-mm transmittance cell with a liquid sample and measure it with your instrument.
 Observer the EP Opalescence value reported.

 While EP visual Opalescence is reported in a rating system of single digits (corresponding to the standard the sample is most like), instrumental EP Opalescence may be reported to additional decimal places if desired.